 AI and Faith’s mission and strategy is to bring together AI technology professionals and ethicists, theologians and philosophers from diverse faith perspectives and organizations to speak from a sophisticated knowledge and values base into the emerging discussion on how to achieve artificial intelligence for human flourishing.
-We are pleased to welcome the following distinguished Founding Members who accepted our invitation to join in November:
+We are pleased to welcome the following distinguished Founding Experts who accepted our invitation to join in November:

 ANEELAH AFZALI, Esq. is the founder and Executive Director of the American Muslim Empowerment Network (AMEN) at the Muslim Association of Puget Sound (MAPS).
 She also serves as a Board Member of the Faith Action Network and on the Steering Committee of the Washington Immigrant Solidarity Network.
 A graduate of the University of Oregon Honors College and Harvard Law School, Aneelah became a partner in a law firm and General Counsel of a healthcare IT company.
 Since leaving her legal career six years ago, Aneelah has served as a community activist, interfaith leader, and justice advocate, and is presently a leading participant in the Tech Fairness Coalition organized by the ACLU of Washington.

 Shanen Boettcher is a Ph.D student at the University of St. Andrews in Scotland, following a 25 year career in technology, primarily as a General Manager of Product Management at Microsoft.
 His PhD research studies the role that artificial intelligence technology plays in the relationship between spiritual/religious information and spiritual/religious knowledge among people living in the Pacific Northwest.
 Shanen is a graduate of Carroll College in Economics and International Relations and earned a Master of Arts Degree in Religions and Education from the University of Warwick in England.